tandemdude/hikari-lightbulb/docs/source/by-examples/050_dependencies.md

 this base context.

 Lightbulb provides 5 different contexts by default, each available under specific circumstances only.
 These are:
-- {obj}`~lightbulb.di.solver.Contexts.DEFAULT` - always available during all Lightbulb controlled flows
+- {obj}`~lightbulb.di.Contexts.DEFAULT` - always available during all Lightbulb controlled flows
-- {obj}`~lightbulb.di.solver.Contexts.COMMAND` - available only during command execution (including hooks and error handlers)
+- {obj}`~lightbulb.di.Contexts.COMMAND` - available only during command execution (including hooks and error handlers)
-- {obj}`~lightbulb.di.solver.Contexts.AUTOCOMPLETE` - available only during autocomplete handler execution
+- {obj}`~lightbulb.di.Contexts.AUTOCOMPLETE` - available only during autocomplete handler execution
-- {obj}`~lightbulb.di.solver.Contexts.LISTENER` - available only during listener execution; specifically only available for listeners registered to `Loader`s
+- {obj}`~lightbulb.di.Contexts.LISTENER` - available only during listener execution; specifically only available for listeners registered to `Loader`s
-- {obj}`~lightbulb.di.solver.Contexts.TASK` - available only during task execution.
+- {obj}`~lightbulb.di.Contexts.TASK` - available only during task execution.

 The diagram below represents a simplified version of how Lightbulb handles function calls that require dependency injection.
 A 'Flow' is something that has its own context allocated to it.
 Commands, autocomplete, etc - as